VaibhaviRG/Project-self/Recommender System/README.md

 The Movie Recommender System utilizes the TMDB (The Movie Database) API to fetch movie posters and information.
 It recommends movies similar to the user-selected movie title using cosine similarity scores calculated from movie features.

 ## Data Files
--movie_dict.pkl: A pickled dictionary containing movie information.
+- movie_dict.pkl: A pickled dictionary containing movie information.
--similarity.pkl: A pickled file containing similarity scores between movies.
+- similarity.pkl: A pickled file containing similarity scores between movies.
 Make sure to have these files accessible in the specified paths mentioned in the code.

 ## Usage